chiamaka-ugwu/cros-home/README.md

 # CROS
 # Contribution 🤝

 # We welcome contributions from the community!
-If you'd like to contribute to O.K Chinda.
+If you'd like to contribute to CROS.
 We have these base guidelines:

 Fork the repository
 Create a new branch for your feature or bug fix